 The Budget Report should be reviewed during each CWMA meeting, or at least every three months, to accurately check expenditures and track progress of expenditures.
 Monitor the progress of each priority (i.e., if a project is 50% complete, then approximately 50% of the priority funds should be used).
-If there are projects that are unable to be expended as planned, then the priority budget will need to be amended (see Section 8).
+If there are projects that are unable to be expended as planned, then the priority budget will need to be amended.

-Section 7: Term Reporting Requirements and Guidelines
+Section 8: Term Reporting Requirements and Guidelines

 Term reporting deadlines are important!
 Review the application and reporting requirements (including the timeline, type, and content of the required reports) at the beginning of the grant period.
+All of these details are included in the awarded Cost Share Grant Agreement.
 Be sure to record due dates for the submission of term and annual reports to allow sufficient time for preparation.
 Pay particular attention to the reports due at project closing.
 The quality of reports and ability to meet deadlines can have a direct impact on future cost share funding.
+It is the responsibility of the CWMA to read and understand the reporting requirements described in the awarded agreement as the requirements may be different than what is referenced below.